debojitchanda/debojitchanda.github.io/content/research.md

 caption="__Figure__ : _Shows a tissue cell adhered to the cover glass and optical handles attached to the cell membrane_"
 >}}

+### The curious case of red blood cells (RBCs)
+Human Red Blood Cells (also known as RBCs) are a cruial component of blood.
+These cells travel through blood capillaries which are much smaller than their typical size, so they are highly deformable.
+We study the deformibility of RBCs using optical tweezer based force-elongation measurements.

+{{<figure
+src="/research/rbc_cells.png"
+alt="rbc_cells"
+caption="__Figure__ : _(left) Brightfield image of Human red blood cells. (right) Deforming RBCs by pulling a polystyrene bead using optical tweezers_"
+>}}